eosc-cos4cloud/mecoda-minka/README.md

 ```
 `observations` is an object list [`Observation`](#observation).

-We can create two dataframes from it using `get_dfs`, one for observations and one for photos. `df_obs` adds taxonomic columns to each observation and other supplementary information. `df_photos` contains the URL of each photo associated with an observation, as well as the attribution that should be added when used.
+We can create two dataframes from it using the high-performance `get_dfs` function, one for observations and one for photos. `df_obs` adds taxonomic columns to each observation and other supplementary information. `df_photos` contains the URL of each photo associated with an observation, as well as the attribution that should be added when used.

 ```python
 df_obs, df_photos = get_dfs(observations)